babel/website/docs/v7-migration.md

 }
 ```

+## Plugin/Preset Exports

+All plugins/presets should now export a function rather than an object for consistency [via [babel/babel#6494](https://github.com/babel/babel/pull/6494)].
+This will help us with caching.

 ## Resolving string-based config values

 In Babel 6, values passed to Babel directly (not from a config file), were resolved relative to the files being compiled, which led to lots of confusion.